ThaiiCeu/Qualidade-do-Vinho-e-do-A-car-Residual/README.md

-# Qualidade do Vinho e do Açucar Residual
 # Análise da Qualidade do Vinho

 Este projeto realiza uma análise da qualidade do vinho utilizando modelos de *machine learning*.
 A seguir, estão detalhados os objetivos, a metodologia e os resultados obtidos.